 The big church search

 You’ve just started uni.
-You’ve had a few weeks of lectures, you’ve settled into your halls, you’ve figured out how to wash your clothes and cook some pasta.
+You've unpacked your books, stuck up all your posters, you’ve figured out how to wash your clothes and cook some pasta.
 Life’s pretty much sorted, right?

 Not quite!
 As Christians, we’re called to be part of a local church.